ZalarA/zalara.github.io/readme.md

 ## Talks

+* Bounds on the size of moment matrix extensions to solve the truncated moment problem on some plane curves, IWOTA 2023, Helsinki, August 2023.
+* The truncated moment problem on some polynomial and rational plane curves, SIAM - AG23, Eindhoven, July 2023.
+* A gap between positive maps (resp. copositive matrices) and completely positive ones, Seminar Alpe-Jadran, Zagreb, May 2023.
 * [The truncated moment problem on quadratic, cubic and some higher degree curves](https://zalara.github.io/Predavanja/21_Zalar_Aljaz_talk.pdf), IWOTA 2022, Kraków, Poland, September 2022.
 * [Solving bivariate truncated moment problems by reduction to the univariate setting](https://zalara.github.io/Predavanja/OB_2022_TMP.pdf),